Icinga/icinga2/doc/4-monitoring-remote-systems.md

 immediate replacement, but without any local configuration - or pushing their standalone configuration back to the master node including their check result messages.

+> **Note**
+>
+> Remote checker instances are independent Icinga 2 instances which schedule
+> their checks and just synchronize them back to the defined master zone.

 ### <a id="agent-based-checks-snmp-traps"></a> Passive Check Results and SNMP Traps